Call-Me-Doc/origins_lore_/Characters/CJ_The_Mage.md

  // Isn't a asshole
   \\ \\ Is a dick, however.

-Relavent Story Points
+Relevant Story Points
- Immensly Neutral
+ Immensely Neutral

 Relationships:
  Friends (Brothers?) with [[Masengp9]]